fhmwg/current-tags/README.md

 ## Repository structure

 One folder shall be created for each working team.
-At present, we are not imposing any common structure on these folders, not mandating that github be used prior to final product creation.
+At present, we are not imposing any common structure on these folders, nor mandating that github be used prior to final product sharing if a team would rather work using a different toolchain.
 Files outside of folders shall be limited to those applying across all working teams.

+We may, at some future time, create separate folders for the final recommendation document(s) and the reference code.

+Branches may be used to experiment with alternative approaches.
+It is expected that the master branch will contain the "main" development work for each team.

+At present, we are discouraging the creation of forks and separate repositories.